 If Your Goal Is to Build Up Your Emergency Fund: Discover it Cashback Match Card

-Each quarter, there are new reward categories that offer you 5% cash back on up to $1,500 in purchases — through March this includes gas stations, ground transportation and wholesale clubs — and an unlimited 1% cash back on all other purchases.
+Each quarter, there are new reward categories that offer you 5% cash back on up to $1,500 in purchases and an unlimited 1% cash back on all other purchases.
 Discover will match whatever cash back you’ve earned at the end of the first year.
 There’s no limit, no expiration date and no annual fees with this card, either.
-So as long as you’re paying on time (there’s a variable 11.49% to 23.49% APR, after the 14-month 0% introductory rate expires), you’ll really be able to increase your rainy day savings.
+So as long as you’re paying on time (there’s a variable 11.99%-23.99% APR, after the 14-month 0% introductory rate expires), you’ll really be able to increase your rainy day savings.